 Your RV is prepped for an aftermarket RV-rated washer/dryer (Customer Supplied).
-This prep station is in the front cabinet just to the right of the master closet in the bedroom.
+In the 3100, this prep station is in the front cabinet just to the right of the master closet in the bedroom(location may vary per floorplan).
 Please know that this space is specifically designed for the installation of an aftermarket RV-rated washer/dryer.